HP 2100: I/O and interrupts

 Input/Output instructions normally communicate through the accumulators.
 The instruction format starts with the bits "1000" in the most significant bits, followed by a single bit indicating which register to use (A=0, B=1), followed by a "1", the H/C flag bit, and then three bits for the instruction and the remaining six bits for the I/O device ID, or channel, allowing up to 64 devices.
 Some device numbers are used by the system itself.

 I/O is initiated by clearing the Flag bit with STF and then setting the C bit using STC.
 The hardware notices this pattern and begins its operation.
 When the operation is complete, the device sets the Flag bit and then the program loads the resulting data from the card using the LI* instruction, or sends it to the card with OT*.

 The actual data transfer is normally accomplished using the interrupt system.
 Memory locations 4 through 63 (decimal) hold the addresses of routines to jump to when an interrupt is fired, providing 60 interrupt levels.
 Location 4 through 7 are hard-wired to power failures, parity check errors, and in later models memory protection errors.
 Locations 8 and up are user-accessible interrupt vectors, mapped to an I/O channel and arranged in priority order.
 So if I/O device 13 produced an interrupt, the CPU jumps to the location in memory location 13, but only if it is not masked out by a higher-priority interrupt, 1 to 12.

 Another key feature of the 2100 series is a separate direct memory access controller that uses cycle stealing to access memory when the CPU is not using it, during the times when it is performing internal calculations for instance.
-Using this feature, lengthy I/O processes can be completed while the CPU works on other problems.
+Using this feature, lengthy I/O processes can be completed while the CPU does other work.
 The system is set up by sending an instruction to the DMA controller using the I/O commands; the DMA controller is channel 6, and is initially sent an instruction containing the number of the I/O device that wants to use DMA, whether it is an input (write to memory from device) or output (read from memory to device), the starting location in memory for the data, and the number of words.
 This setup code is often installed into one of the interrupt vectors, automating the process.
 The DMS has separate tables for the CPU and DMA system, so DMA can load data into separate parts of extended memory.